 - 1. Costs are only eligible if they are necessary for managing, initiating or implementing the activities/ actions approved by us. - 2.
 Project activity and spending must be lawful, complying with all applicable national and EU laws and regulations. - 3.
 A suitable cost budget line must exist for the types of cost that you intend to declare as eligible (staff costs, equipment, indirect costs etc.).
 This will be evidenced in the financing plan/ delivery profile or related documents approved by us. - 4.
 You must comply with the general and specific conditions set out in our grant funding agreement and any applicable EU State aid rules, which may go beyond the rules and conditions described in this document. - 5.
 You must ensure that all relevant accounting records and supporting documents are retained, both financial and non-financial information, to demonstrate compliance with the rules and conditions.
 These must be retained until we notify you that they are no longer required. - 6.
-You must maintain an up-to-date record of the location of original project records. - The audit trail must include documents that are verifiable, auditable, and readily available and held in an acceptable format that protects their authenticity and integrity. - 8.
+You must maintain an up-to-date record of the location of original project records. - 7.
+The audit trail must include documents that are verifiable, auditable, and readily available and held in an acceptable format that protects their authenticity and integrity. - 8.
 Accounting records and supporting documents must be accessible for audits, verifications and any related investigation.
 We will aim to provide as much notice as possible but EC auditors are only legally obliged to provide 12 working days' notice of audit visits, therefore you should ensure that your records management arrangements are sufficiently robust to cater for such requests. - 9.
-Where expenditure is incurred in pounds sterling, by a Welsh lead/ joint beneficiary and which has to be converted into euros upon submitting a claim to WEFO for payment, the expenditure must be converted into euro using the monthly accounting exchange rate of the European Commission for the month in which the costs were incurred and defrayed.
+Where expenditure is incurred in pounds sterling, by a Welsh lead/ joint beneficiary and which has to be converted into Euros for inclusion in a payment claim to WEFO.
+The expenditure must be converted into Euro using the monthly accounting exchange rate of the European Commission (EC).
+Due to the timing of the transactions, costs for items/ services may be incurred in one month and paid in another.
+The Welsh lead/ joint beneficiary must decide whether to use the date the cost for the item/ service is incurred or the date the cost for the item/ service is paid.
+This will then determine the correct EC monthly accounting exchange rate to be used to calculate the conversion from pounds sterling to Euros.
+Once the Welsh lead/ joint beneficiary has decided which date to use, this must be adopted for all subsequent conversions for payment claims for the project.
+For example, if the incurred date is adopted, then when converting all subsequent pounds sterling transactions into Euros, the date the transaction was incurred determines the EC monthly accounting exchange rate to be used.

 Please note, where a beneficiary receives an invoice in a foreign currency & which has to be converted into its national currency, the beneficiary can follow its own established internal exchange rate policy.
 The policy must adhere to national accounting standards, provide details as to where & when the exchange rate is obtained and specify how the rate is applied - where all these elements are demonstrated the cost will be eligible for support.